There are various types of foundations used to build structures based on the bearing capacity of the soil, type of building, and other parameters.

-The simple footing used for small scale structure to complete the work at less cost.
-The methodology and workability of simple footing is straightforward.
+The simple footing used for small-scale structures to complete the work at less cost.
+The methodology and workability of simple footing are straightforward.
 The usage of steel reinforcement is also limited, and we can control the wastages.

 The stepped footing is also used for small scale structures where the soil has an uneven surface.

 More than two concrete steps have been provided over the footing at certain offset levels, as shown in the below picture.

 Difference between the combined footing and continuous footing

 |Continuous Footing||Combined Footing|

 |The design of this footing is to connect the all column to distribute the load.||More than one column is placed at a distance less than 2 m; then it was designed as a combined footing.|